 This is a book review of “Self Esteem Bible” by Gael Lindenfield.
 This is a good book for those who need to boost their confidence and self-esteem.
 It may benefit both those who are interested in “quick fixes” and those who are students of the Law of Attraction.

-KEYWORDS: book review, confidence, Gael Lindenfield, Law of Attraction, self-development, self-esteem, Self Esteem Bible, self-help, self-improvement, self-love.
+KEYWORDS: confidence, Gael Lindenfield, law of attraction, personal development, Self Esteem Bible, self-help, self-improvement, self-love.

 - PART 1: THE BOOK